-DEL06: Machine learning models for AI in Health are deployed in high-impact tasks.
-As a result, it is important to follow best practices for training and documentation so as to achieve maximum performance and transparency.
-The first part of this document provides a review of best practices for proper AI model training.
-The second part of this document provides guidelines for model reporting.
-This document was first submitted as I-032 at the FG-AI4H meeting I (e-meeting), 7-8 May 2020.
+DEL06: This document provides a review of the different aspects of the AI model training pipeline, including aspects of data pre-processing and AI model training, to facilitate maximum performance and transparency.

-DEL07: This introduction with considerations on the evaluation of AI for health sets the scene for the five related documents DEL07.1-5 that describe the evaluation process (DEL07.1), the technical tests (DEL07.2), the test metrics (DEL07.3), the clinical evaluation (DEL07.4), and an assessment platform (DEL07.5) in detail.
-In this document, an overview of the deliverables DEL7.1-5 is given, preliminary considerations on the evaluation process are being made, characteristics of health AI validation and evaluation that are novel are identified, and the concept of standardized model benchmarking is introduced.
-Moreover, requirements for a benchmarking platform are considered in detail and best practices for the health AI model assessment are collected from selected sources.
-This document was submitted as L-036 at the FG-AI4H meeting L (e-meeting), 19-21 May 2021.
+DEL07: This document combines a set of five separate deliverables as an umbrella with considerations on the evaluation of AI for health.
+It provides an overview of DEL7.1-5, preliminary considerations on the evaluation process, characteristics of validation and evaluation, the concept of standardized model benchmarking, requirements for a benchmarking platform and best practices for model assessment.

-DEL07_1: The AI4H evaluation process description serves as overview of the state of the art of AI evaluation principles and methods and a forward-looking initiator for the evaluation process of AI4H.
-This process description includes a review of existing evaluation principles and methods, evaluation need and solutions specific for AI4H.
-It will also look into ethics and risks aspects of AI4H evaluation.
-Furthermore, based on the fundamentals of AI, the description will gain insights on the direction of how the current evaluation methods evolve towards the concept of real AI.
+DEL07.1: This document includes a review of existing evaluation principles and methods, evaluation needs and solutions specific to AI4H.
+It also looks into ethics and risks aspects to gain insights into the direction of how the current evaluation methods evolve toward the concept of real AI.

-DEL07_2: This document specifies how an AI can and should be tested in silico.
-Among other aspects, best practices for test procedures known from (but not exclusively) AI challenges will be reviewed in this document.
-Important testing paradigms that are not exclusively related to AI applications will also be included.
+DEL07.2: This document specifies how an AI can and should be tested in silico.
+Best practices for test procedures known from (but not exclusively) AI challenges is reviewed, including important testing paradigms that are not exclusively related to AI applications.

-DEL07_3: This document is the reference collection of WG-DAISAM for assessment methods of data and artificial intelligence quality evaluation.
+DEL07.3: This document is the reference collection of WG-DAISAM for assessment methods of data and artificial intelligence quality evaluation, to provide a framework for technologists that build health-related AI-based products to investigate the presence of algorithmic bias.

-DEL07_4: This document provides an overview of the current challenges of "Clinical Evaluation of AI for Health".
-It is part of the deliverable-series 7.1-7.4 that are outlined by deliverable No.7 "AI for Health Evaluation considerations".
-Although the performance of AI models in health is often measured by their accuracy, establishing confidence among clinicians, patients, researchers and policy makers in the safety, efficacy, and cost-effectiveness of AI solutions in health requires a more comprehensive evaluation.
-The purpose of Deliverable 7.4 is to outline the current best practice, the principles and outstanding issues for further considerations related to clinical evaluation of AI models for health.
-It serves as the output document of the WHO/ITU Focus Group on AI for Health (FG-AI4H) Working group on Clinical Evaluation of AI for Health (WG-CE).
+DEL07.4: This document outlines the current best practice, the principles and outstanding issues for further considerations related to clinical evaluation of AI models for health, to promote confidence among clinicians, patients, researchers and policy makers in the safety, efficacy, and cost-effectiveness of AI solutions in health requires a more comprehensive evaluation.